 Napoli coach Rafael Benitez believes Juventus and Roma have a clear advantage in the race for the 2014-15 Serie A title.

-Benitez enjoyed a promising first season in charge, winning the Coppa Italia and securing Champions League football, although his side finished 24 points behind champions Juventus and seven adrift of Roma.
+Benitez enjoyed a promising first season at the helm, winning the Coppa Italia crown and securing Champions League football with a third-placed finish, although his side finished 24 points behind champions Juventus and seven adrift of Rudi Garcia's Roma.

-The Spaniard expects those two clubs to lead the way again in the new campaign, even though Juve have lost the services of Antonio Conte, but also pointed to the threat posed by Inter, who beat Roma 2-0 on Saturday.
+The Spaniard expects those two clubs to lead the way again in the forthcoming campaign, even though Juve have lost the services of coach Antonio Conte, but has also pointed to the threat posed by Inter, who beat Roma 2-0 on Saturday.

 "All three of them will be difficult to beat, but we mustn't forget Fiorentina and Milan too."